konojunya/thumbnail-quiz/README.md

 # thumbnail-quiz

-How much do you know? :)
+Do you know the correct answer? :)